zacklow28/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Opens a window with a link to this user guide.

 Format: `help`